adbista/traffic-simulation/README.md

 ## Web client

 **Recommended**:
+Firstly, go to web directory, run  `npm ci` and `npm run build` to create js files.
+Then go to the root directory.
-You can run the spring boot app using
+Now, you can run the spring boot app using
 `./gradlew bootRun --args="--server.port=8080"` and then open `http://localhost:8080` to access the web client.

 **Alternative** (serving static files with Python):